werpu/mona-dish/README.md

 * Configuration ... an Optional utilizing wrapper over json configurations which allow both read and write access and elvis like access to the data stored in the config
 * Streams ... a typescript based implementation of early and lazily evaluating streams
+* Messaging ... a messaging bus which can break page isolation levels to allow commnication between iframes/popups/shadow dom/dom

 ## Implementation languages